 When I started attending an outpatient drug treatment program in 2001, I had a lot of dreams about using crack.
 My dreams were so real to me.
 One night, I saw myself buy crack in an old building and put the piece in a pipe.
 As I was inhaling, I woke up terrified, holding my breath.

 My dreams seemed to continue when I was awake.
-I started hearing voices that told … Read More
+I started hearing voices that … Read More

 art by Rosa Perin